 What are my obligations as an exempt person?

-Even if you are exempt from holding an electricity licence, you must still comply with the relevant obligations.
+Even if you are exempt from holding an electricity licence, you must still comply with obligations that are applicable to your category of exemption/s.
 This ensures customers of exempt electricity sellers and suppliers have similar protections to other Victorian electricity customers.

-All retail and distribution activities covered by the General Exemption Order require exempt persons to comply with either the provisions of the Energy Retail Code or the Electricity Distribution Code that are specified by the commission.
-In addition, all persons eligible for the general exemptions must comply with other conditions specified in the General Exemption Order.
+Some sale and supply activities covered by the GEO 2022 require exempt persons to comply with either the provisions of the Energy Retail Code of Practice or the Electricity Distribution Code of Practice that are specified by the commission.
+In addition, all persons eligible for the general exemptions must comply with other conditions specified in the GEO 2022.

 - registering your exemption with the commission